Ali-oss-cell/clink-backend/COMPLIANCE_QUICK_CHECKLIST.md

 3. **AHPRA**
    - [ ] Are all psychologists registered?
    - [ ] Are AHPRA numbers validated?
-   - [ ] Are expiry dates tracked?
+   - [x] Are expiry dates tracked? ✅
-   - [ ] Do you check for expiring registrations?
+   - [x] Do you check for expiring registrations? ✅
-   - [ ] Do you suspend expired psychologists?
+   - [x] Do you suspend expired psychologists? ✅

 4. **Medicare**
-   - [ ] Are item numbers valid?
+   - [x] Are item numbers valid? ✅
-   - [ ] Are session limits enforced?
+   - [x] Are session limits enforced? ✅
-   - [ ] Are referrals checked?
+   - [x] Are referrals checked? ✅
-   - [ ] Are rebates calculated correctly?
+   - [x] Are rebates calculated correctly? ✅
    - [ ] Are provider numbers valid?

 5. **Consent**
    - [ ] Is consent obtained before treatment?
-   - [ ] Is consent versioned?
+   - [x] Is consent versioned? ✅
-   - [ ] Can consent be withdrawn?
+   - [x] Can consent be withdrawn? ✅
-   - [ ] Is parental consent obtained for minors?
+   - [x] Is parental consent obtained for minors? ✅
-   - [ ] Is telehealth consent separate?
+   - [x] Is telehealth consent separate? ✅

 6. **Records**
-   - [ ] Do you have a retention policy?
+   - [x] Do you have a retention policy? ✅
-   - [ ] Are records retained for 7 years?
+   - [x] Are records retained for 7 years? ✅
-   - [ ] Are child records retained until age 25?
+   - [x] Are child records retained until age 25? ✅
-   - [ ] Do you have an archive system?
+   - [ ] Do you have an archive system? (soft delete implemented, full archive pending)

 ---